AdmiralGT/DoomtownDraw/README.md

 1 card per line.
 Cards must be given in the following format Value,Suit.
 Value is a value from 1 (Ace) to 13 (King).
 Suit is C (Clubs), D (Diamonds), H (Hearts), S (Spades).

-Jokers are represented by just the text 'Joker'.
+Regular Jokers are represented by just the text 'Joker'.
+Devil's Jokers (from The Light Shineth) are represented by the text 'Devils Joker'.

 Minimum of 46 cards (108 may start with 6 starting dudes in a 52 card deck), maximum of 54 cards and 2 Jokers.